alexweber/home/README.md

 ## Usage

-To install, clone this repo wherever you want:
+To install, clone this repo and run the script:

 `git clone https://github.com/alexweber/home.git && home/install.sh`

-To update, go the directory where you cloned the repo and run:
+To update, go the directory where you cloned the repo and run the script:

 `git pull && ./install.sh`